 It is desired that the mechanisms used to implement the session be based on existing standards and practices, and also that the results of this work be usable to support alternative call models.
 These desires have led to the use of the IETF Real Time Protocol (RTP) to carry multimedia data, carried over the IETF User Datagram Protocol (UDP).
-In-band signaling to set up Quality of Service is carried out using a superset of the IETF Resource reSerVation Protocol (RSVP).
+In-band signaling to set up Quality of Service is carried out using DOCSIS Dynamic QoS messages.